abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 Four concrete scenarios where MCP really shines:

 - **Developer experience.** AI that knows your codebase, your schema, your test structure.
-Not generic AI — AI that understands *your* project.
+Not generic AI, but AI that understands *your* project.
 - **Exploration.** *"Find all failing tests and suggest fixes."* That's a multi-tool workflow: run tests, read failing files, read source, suggest changes.
 MCP orchestrates this naturally.
 - **Integration.** Connecting multiple systems in one conversation. *"Check the deploy status in CI, look at the error rate in monitoring, check the latest commits."* Three APIs, one conversation.
 - **Onboarding.** Underrated.
 A new developer joins and asks AI about your project: *"How do we run migrations?
 Where's the auth module?
 What's the testing pattern?"* If your MCP server exposes docs, code search, and schema tools, onboarding becomes magical.